I was told my new baby may have a hypospadias. Is it serious?

 How is the follow up care post hypospadias repair?

-Hypospadias repair is performed as a day surgery or an overnight stay for observation.
+Hypospadias repair is usually performed as a day surgery procedure.
+Alternatively, the patient can have an overnight stay for observation.
 When the parents / caregivers are confident with the catheter and dressings care, the child can be managed at home.
 It is important to prevent him from pulling off the catheter or dressings.
 Minimal bleeding is expected.
 Please ensure he drinks enough and passes soft stools, because these help to relieve any discomfort.
 Clear urine in the catheter is a good marker that he is well hydrated.

-For proximal hypospadias, the dressings will be removed on post op day 5 and the catheter at post op day 14.
-I advise my patients to excuse physical exercise and swimming for at least 2 weeks.
+The dressings will be removed on post op day 2 to 3, and the catheter at post op week 2 to 3.
+I advise my patients to excuse physical exercise and swimming for at least 3 weeks.

 In a 2 staged hypospadias repair, the 2nd stage is performed 6 months later.
 This allows the skin to heal well and mature for the reconstruction of the new urethra opening.
 Post op care is similar to a single stage repair.